pypa/distlib/docs/tutorial.rst

    single: Testing; distlib

 A full test suite is included with ``distlib``.
-To run it, you'll need to download the source distribution, unpack it and run ``python setup.py test`` in the top-level directory of the package.
-You can of course also run ``python setup.py install`` to install the package (perhaps invoking with ``sudo`` if you need to install to a protected location).
+To run it, you'll need to download the source distribution, unpack it and run ``python tests/test_all.py`` in the top-level directory of the package.

 If running the tests under Python >= 3.2.3, remember to first set the environment variable ``PYTHONHASHSEED=0`` to disable hash randomisation, which is needed for